RoachJr/Roblox-Piano-Player/README.md

 4. Adjust the key delay to your liking.
 5. Play!

-(to play instruments on games like wild west, make sure you remove ALL spaces in the music so nothing screws up, if it is not then you are fine.)
+(to play instruments on games like wild west, make sure you remove ALL spaces in the music so nothing screws up, if it is not then you are fine)